aadiltajani/Curefit-dl/README.md

   - Change the range of packs accordingly by visiting https://www.cure.fit/cult/home site, selecting package and seeing what is the range in url of the package you want to download videos of.

+  - If you want to download every videos on the site, set the range in main script file to [1,56]

   - Then it will start downloading :)